 I think a large part of the job of an elearning designer/writer, sometimes called and instructional designer, is to make the subject matter as easy for the end user to understand as possible.
-And that’s why I think videos, like the ones we make, are so useful.
+And that’s why I think explainer videos can be very helpful.
 You can see an example of our Health and Safety at Work video here: https://youtu.be/dPupXa-PXHA

 One of the reasons I like using animated videos such as this, and the ones on our showreel page, is that you have all sorts of ‘tools’ at your disposal.